Stage Performance Workshop

 The Stage Performance Workshop will give you insight into song selection, musicianship, your look, and how to present yourself, all of which will help set you apart from the competition.
 Get inside information on the dos and don'ts, and find out what audition judges, producers, and directors look for.
 Develop your auditioning and performance skills, and be on your way to success.

 Classes, clinics, and forums on performance, musicianship, stage presence, and personal style will take place over the three-day workshop.
 You are expected to prepare and perform two or three selections that will best highlight your abilities.

-For students who are also interested in enrolling at Berklee full-time, there are several benefits to attending Stage Performance:
+If you're also interested in enrolling at Berklee full time, there are several benefits to attending Stage Performance:

 - Find out what it takes to succeed in music and at Berklee.

 - Study with Berklee faculty and special guest artists.

 - Get a head start on your full-time studies.